 Although both of these men share credit for the initial recognition of the condition, the actual term ‘astigmatism’ was invented by William Whewell – a prominent English scientist and philosopher at the time.

-How Is Astigmatism Caused?
+How Is This Vision Error Caused?

 The disease is commonly accompanied by either short-sightedness or long-sightedness.
 In each case, there is medical terminology that describes the condition:

 - Myopic astigmatism – the combination of short-sightedness and vision error.